 - Watch this short video (1 min watch) ‘NHS Workers – why should you use Wagestream?

 LYPFT Financial Support Fund

-The Trust is pleased to announce the launch of the LYPFT Financial Support Fund which is a new dedicated fund designed to support staff who may be struggling due to the current cost of living crisis – for example because they are experiencing a significant decrease in household income or are encountering an unexpected expense.
+The Trust is pleased to share information about the LYPFT Financial Support Fund which is a dedicated fund designed to support staff who may be struggling financially – for example because they are experiencing a significant decrease in household income or are encountering an unexpected expense.

 Making an application

 - To make an application for financial support please download and complete the latest version of the application form (v3).Please provide as much information as possible and email to our dedicated and confidential inbox: firstname.lastname@example.orgPeople can also submit supporting information along with their application form if they wish.
 This isn’t essential but can be reviewed by the panel if relevant to the application.